 Out-of-State Learning Placements include, but are not limited to, clinical rotations, internships or student teaching offered by CSU outside of Colorado.
 Institutions participating in SARA annually report the numbers of their students participating in learning placements disaggregated by state, territory, or district and the two-digit Classification of Instructional Programs (CIP) codes as assigned by the U.S. Department of Education.

-Professional Licensure is defined a process of State or other governmental entities that establishes standards of practice and gives legal permission to practice a profession by providing licenses or certifications to individuals who meet those standards (Sara Policy Manual, pg.
-12).
-While students who successfully complete a licensure preparation program at CSU will be prepared to pursue licensure in Colorado, it has not yet been determined if those programs meet licensure requirements in states or U.S. territories beyond Colorado.
-That work is currently underway and, once completed, program and state specific disclaimers will be available in compliance with new federal requirements.
-Students are strongly encouraged to work with the academic department and the applicable professional licensure board in the state in which they intend to pursue licensing prior to enrollment at CSU to ensure all licensure requirements are satisfactorily met.
+Professional Licensure is defined as a process of State or other governmental entities that establishes standards of practice and gives legal permission to practice a profession by providing licenses or certifications to individuals who meet those standards.
+Students who successfully complete a licensure preparation program at CSU will be prepared to pursue licensure in Colorado.
+We have also tried to determine if those programs meet licensure requirements in states or U.S. territories beyond Colorado (program determinations).
+Students and prospective students are strongly encouraged to work with the academic department and the applicable professional licensure board in the state in which they intend to pursue licensing prior to enrollment at CSU to ensure all licensure requirements are satisfactorily met.
 To assist, NC-SARA created and maintains a current Professional Licensure Directory.
 NC-SARA also maintains a list of specialized accrediting agencies that can provide guidance on professional licensure.

 SARA Consumer Protection acknowledges that all students have the right to lodge a complaint or grievance against CSU if they desire.
 In the event that occurs, CSU will ensure that all concerns/concerns are addressed fairly and are resolved promptly.
 The student should begin the complaint process with the CSU and if resolution is not found, the student would contact Colorado Department of Higher Education (CDHE) to investigate and resolve allegations of dishonest or fraudulent activity, including the provision of false or misleading information.
 NC-SARA information regarding student complaints that have been appealed to the CDHE.